espitiaandres/python-image-conversion/README.md

 ## Installation

-- In your terminal, create a virtual environment (venv) through the following command, replacing the venv's name:
+- In your terminal, create a virtual environment (venv) through the following command.
+Remember to replace the venv's name:
   - `python3 -m venv <NAME_OF_YOUR_VIRTUAL_ENVIRONMENT_HERE>`
 - Activate your virtual environment with the following command:
   - `source <NAME_OF_YOUR_VIRTUAL_ENVIRONMENT_HERE>/bin/activate`